An airport tax for international and domestic flights is included in the airfare.

 Cambodia can be visited throughout the year.
-However those planning to travel extensively by road should avoid the last two months of the rainy season when some countryside roads may be impassable.
+However Those planning to travel the country extensively by road should understand that countryside roads are a lot more adventurous during the last two months of the rainy season.

 The climate is tropical and distinguished by three major seasons.

 Since Cambodia has a hot and humid tropical climate, casual and lightweight clothing is a must with clothing made from natural fibres being the best option.
 A jacket might be needed on cool winter evenings or in hotels and restaurants that use excessive air conditioning.

 A hat and high-factor sun block is advisable as protection against the hot sun when sightseeing outdoors and while travelling with on a tour, in addition to comfortable walking shoes.